Add and download music on Mac

 Note: You can’t add and download music in the Apple Music Voice Plan.
 Apple Music, Apple Music Voice, lossless, and Dolby Atmos aren’t available in all countries or regions.
 See the Apple Support article Availability of Apple Media Services.

 In the Music app on your Mac, do any of the following to find music you want to add:

-View recommendations tailored for you: Click Listen Now in the sidebar on the left, then find music you recently played, personal playlists created for you, genres you might like, and more.
+View recommendations tailored for you: Click Listen Now in the sidebar, then find music you recently played, personal playlists created for you, genres you might like, and more.

-See what’s new in Apple Music: Click Browse in the sidebar on the left, then find music by mood, new releases, charts, and more.
+See what’s new in Apple Music: Click Browse in the sidebar, then find music by mood, new releases, charts, and more.

 Search the Apple Music catalog: See Search for music.

 To add music to your music library, do one of the following: